chin-rcip/collections-model/docs/tm/current/03-general-concepts.md

 ```

+Therefore, if the users want to retrieve the provenance data, they will have to include the graph clause in their SPARQL query.

+*To be reviewed -end*

 ### Record Provenance with Aggregated Contributors

-However, the Named Graph approach is problematic when aggregating data that has already been aggregated.
+However, the dataset level Named Graph approach is problematic when aggregating data that has already been aggregated.
 This is the case of [Artists in Canada](https://app.pch.gc.ca/application/aac-aic/description-about.app?lang=en), a bilingual union list that identifies the location of documentation files on Canadian artists.
 Its data is submitted by specific institutions and its content is managed by the National Gallery of Canada whilst CHIN handles its technological maintenance [(National Gallery of Canada / Musée des beaux-arts du Canada 2019a)](/collections-model/target-model/current/bibliography#national-gallery-of-canada-musée-des-beaux-arts-du-canada-2019a); [(National Gallery of Canada / Musée des beaux-arts du Canada 2019b)](/collections-model/target-model/current/bibliography#national-gallery-of-canada-musée-des-beaux-arts-du-canada-2019b).

 In the case of such aggregated contributors, it is mandatory to have a named graph for the whole contributor in order for users to be able to query specific information from it (for example if someone wants to search only within Artists in Canada).